Framebuffers/Framebuffers.github.io/content/posts/20240916-premonition/index.md

 ...but I had every single ingredient to cook something in half that time.
 And I did.
 How?

 I planned around this by thinking: ok, I know my concept was the "deja-vu after realising your demise".
 I played to my strengths.
 I knew my strength was the environment and map.
 So, I did build a house using the same architecture tools I used to use.
 I exported to OBJ (not knowing my software did not export using quads, but triangles, so the geometry exploded on import. whoops).
-What can I do with that? uhhh, lighting! let's do lighting.
+What can I do with that? uhm, lighting! let's do lighting.
 What's the cheapest aesthetic I can develop that's also interesting? oh, the one I have been working on!

 I cooked with whatever I had in the fridge.